Using Trading Comparables techniques is just one technique in valuing a company. Another method you can use is the Precedent Transactions modeling.

 Premiums also represent the unrecorded values of a company such as brand recognition, technical expertise or potential continuous increase in earnings.

-You can compute Premium Paid in percentage using the following formula:
+You can compute Premium Paid by percentage using the following formula:

 Premium (%) = [(Acquisition Price – Last Trading Price) / Acquisition Price] x 100.